mattunrath/mattunrath.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the Goldman School of Public Policy and a Research Fellow at the [California Policy Lab](www.capolicylab.com) at UC Berkeley.
+I am an economist at the US Census Bureau.
+I received my PhD in Public Policy from UC Berkeley, where I was a Research Fellow at the [California Policy Lab](www.capolicylab.com).

 My research focuses on households' interactions with transfer policies and means-tested programs.
 I study why some individuals fail to take-up assistance for which they're eligible and whether these programs affect how much individuals choose to work.